52nd Consecutive Annual Conclave

 At the conclusion of the Saturday program, Conclave attendees gather for a night of revelry and camaraderie over cocktails and a sumptuous dinner.
 While dining, we conduct drawings for dozens of raffle prizes donated by our sponsors.
 These prizes include fly rods and reels, guided fishing trips, fly lines, books, magazine subscriptions, fly tying materials, boxes of flies and more!
 This part of the event represents the only major Salty fundraiser for the year.
 The revenue obtained from the raffle is used to operate other club meetings, events and to subsidize member benefits.

 As our event is weekend long and some choose to fish by night AND day, we maintain a hospitality suite that is open 24 hours a day from Friday afternoon through Sunday morning.
 The hospitality suite has all the amenities of a standard room except a bed.
-It is fully stocked with snacks and beverages (alcoholic and non-alcoholic) and provides a great location for making a pit stop when travelling between fishing locations.
+It is fully stocked with snacks and beverages (alcoholic and non-alcoholic) and provides a great location for making a pit stop when traveling between fishing locations.
 A whiteboard will be present with the latest fishing reports to help you decide your next fishing destination.
 Club members will demonstrate tying techniques and produce patterns that work.
 At all times, you will find a helpful club member or reference that will enhance your weekend experience.

 The Fly Masters Tournament is a friendly competition among weekend Conclave attendees for the largest Striped Bass caught.
 It is a catch and release tournament that requires a witness for the catch to encourage people to fish together and preserve the precious resource of fish for future generations.
 Qualifying fish must be caught when wading and with a fly rod.
 Hence, catches from a kayak may not be entered.
 The winner of the competition will be honored with a plaque at the conclusion of Sunday breakfast after all the fishing reports have been collected.